-This simple presentation does a very nice job of outlining 15 issues or principles that should be considered in relation to creating a student centered learning environment
+This simple presentation does a very nice job of outlining what one should look for in assessing the degree to which a learning environment is student centered.

 This video is a bit dated with regard to technology integration, but the overall concept/pedagogy/discussion is right on target.
 The main point here is to highlight the instructional design issues behind project-based learning as well as the focus on authentic, hands-on, learning.

 Increasingly, educators are exploring "the flipped classroom" as a strategy to address some of the structural constraints inherent in managing a highly differentiated, student-centered, project-based learning environment.
 These resources provide an overview of the flipped classroom concept as well as a frank discussion of the challenges teachers and schools face in "flipping" their classrooms.

 21st Century Skills, Frameworks, Common Core, Curriculum Standards, Alignment